 It should be noted that education is not enough, though.
 One of my early Volleyball Coaching Wizards interviews was with Paulo Cunha.
 For many years he directed coaching education in his native Portugal.
 Paulo made the comment during our conversation that just getting a certification doesn’t make you a coach.
 People may think it does, but in some ways it’s just the beginning of the process.

 Coaching is a challenge on many levels.
-If it isn’t, you’re probably not doing it right.
+If it isn’t, you’re probably not doing it right, and if you think you’re already a great coach, think again.
 To my mind, that’s a big part of what makes it interesting and compelling.

 6 Steps to Better Practices - Free Guide